feelfreelinux/cspot/README.md

 $ ./cspotcli

 ```
+If you run it with no parameter, it will use ZeroConf to advertise itself.
+This means that until at least one **local** Spotify Connect application has discovered and connected it, it will not be registered to Spotify servers.
+As a consequence, Spotify's WebAPI will not be able to see it.
+If you want the player to be registered at start-up, you need to either use username/password all the time or at least once to create a credentials file and then re-use that file.
+Run it with -u/-p/-c once and then run it with -c only.
+See command's line help.

 Now open a real Spotify app and you should see a cspot device on your local network.
 Use it to play audio.